andyfischer/circa/docs/internal/interpreter.md

 During evaluation, the interpreter will evaluate each term in sequence, and save results to the frame registers.
 The stack may grow and shrink with control flow operations.

-The interpreter session terminates either when the end of the topmost branch is reached, or the interpreter encounters an error.
+The interpreter session terminates either when the end of the topmost block is reached, or the interpreter encounters an error.

-If the interpreter finishes the topmost branch, it will exit the session and leave the topmost frame as is.
+If the interpreter finishes the topmost block, it will exit the session and leave the topmost frame as is.
 The caller should read the output values (if any) from this frame and then clear the stack.